sigstore/scaffolding/README.md

 having another step where we manually copy the secrets to `tuf-system` namespace so that we can create a proper tuf root that `cosign` can use.

-There are two steps in the process, first, copy ctlog, fulcio, and rekor public secrets into the `tuf-system` namespace, followed by a construction of a tuf root from those pieces of information.
+There are two steps in the process, first, copy ctlog, fulcio, rekor and TSA public secrets into the `tuf-system` namespace, followed by a construction of a tuf root from those pieces of information.
 In addition to that, we'll need to have a tuf web server that serves the root information so that tools like `cosign` can validate the roots of trust.

-For that, we need to copy the following secrets (namespace/secret) with the keys in the secrets into the`tuf-system` namespace so that the job there has enough information to construct the tuf root:
+For that, we need to copy the following secrets (namespace/secret) with the keys in the secrets into the `tuf-system` namespace so that the job there has enough information to construct the tuf root:

 * fulcio-system/fulcio-pub-key